Q: Can my student pick and choose the courses he would like to take or does he have to take his entire class load at Northpoint?

 Q: What is the purpose of the administrative/technology fee?

-A: This fee goes toward administrative salaries, web site support, room rental fees, custodial services, insurance, and other miscellaneous copy and office expenses.
+A: This fee goes toward administrative/support staff salaries, web site support, building rental fees, custodial services, insurance, and other miscellaneous office expenses.

 Q: What is the purpose of a supply fee?